Bushwick Avenue–Aberdeen Street station: History

 Bushwick Avenue–Aberdeen Street, opened on July 14, 1928, as part of an extension of the Canarsie Line.
 This extension connected Montrose Avenue, which had opened four years earlier, to Broadway Junction, which was the western end of the already-operating elevated line to Canarsie.

 Station layout

 This station has two tracks and two side platforms.
 The side platforms are slightly curved and the two tracks are at different levels at the north end of the station, with the southbound tracks being higher due to their descent from an elevated stretch at Wilson Avenue.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.

 Parchment brown replacement tiles can be observed.
 The pillars are covered in white tile, with mosaics on each one bearing the station's name, "Bushwick Aberdeen".
 The elaborate porcelain mosaic band is predominantly tan, peach, mauve and brown with yellow, cream, green, rosy beige, slate blue, indigo and black grape tiles in the center.
 In the mezzanine, there are also bright aqua tiles, as well as the above-mentioned brown replacements.